Lawrence-Xie999/resume/README.md

 # resume
-Use an AI agent to help you modify your
+Use an AI agent to help you modify your resume with the JD you upload.